paulino/django-bootstrap-sidebar/example/README.md

 ## Running the Example

-The following command automates the setup of the project and creates an `admin` user with the password `1234`:
+To test the example, you need clone this repo or download the source code.
+Then, the following command will automate the setup of the project and create an `admin` user with the password `1234`:

     make init